 - The Scheme is available online and can be availed in any quarter, throughout the year.

-- Once the Scheme is opted, the registered person shall have to continue to file the return in every quarter for all future tax periods, except in the following cases-
+- The registered person shall have to continue to file the return in every quarter for all future tax periods, except-

 - If the aggregate turnover of the registered person crosses 5 crore during any of the quarter, then from the next quarter the person shall not be able to file quarterly returns.